Google Fonts Check Are you at risk of warning?

 First of all, you should stay calm.
 A warning letter is never nice and the costs can scare you at first.
 The best way to proceed is as follows:

 - Check your website for remotely embedded Google Fonts.
 You can do this by searching the source code of your website for links like fonts.googleapis.com or fonts.gstatic.com.
-Alternatively, you can of course use our Google Fonts Scanner font search.
+Alternatively, you can also use our Google Fonts Scanner use

 - If you notice that you are using Google Fonts illegally, you should switch to local integration as soon as possible.
 If you don't know how to do this, we'll be happy to help you.